A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Discrete setting and DEC

 The dual space of $\C_{\smp, k}^*$ is the space $\C_{\smp}^{*,k}$ of cochains.
 Note that by Property 1 in Definition \ref{defdualmesh}, $\C_{\smp}^{*,k}$ is exactly the subspace of $\C_{\smp}^k$ with zero boundary conditions (since $\delC_* = \delCI$).
 That is, for any $\tau\in\delCB_{k}$ and $\mathsf{w}\in \C_{\smp}^{*,k}$, we have that $\bl \mathsf{w}, \tau\br = 0$.
 Thus, if one is only interested in $\C_{\smp}^{*,k}$, variations of the formula \eqref{partialstarsig} without the $B_\sig$ term can be used as a definition (e.g. \cite[Definition 3.6.8]{Hirani03}, \cite[Definition 2.3]{Schulz20}).

-In particular, if we restrict the coboundary operator $\dd^k$ defined in the previous section to $\C_{\smp}^{*,k}$, the boundary term in the formula \eqref{partialstarsig} always vanishes and so we in fact have the complex with boundary conditions:
+In particular, if we restrict the coboundary operator $\dd_{\smp}^k$ defined in the previous section to $\C_{\smp}^{*,k}$, the boundary term in the formula \eqref{partialstarsig} always vanishes and so we in fact have the complex with boundary conditions:

-\subsection{DEC and the Numerical Scheme}
+\subsection{DEC and the numerical scheme}

-We now explicitly define and list the standard DEC operators relevant to the DEC Scheme for the Hodge-Laplacian. \begin{definition}[Discrete Exterior Derivative on Cochains] The discrete exterior derivative in DEC is exactly the coboundary operator $\dd^k$ defined in \eqref{defdd} and \eqref{defdd2}. \end{definition}
+We now explicitly define and list the standard DEC operators relevant to the DEC Scheme for the Hodge-Laplacian.
+For reference, the Hodge star and codifferential can be found in \cite{Desbrun05, Hirani03}. \begin{definition}[Discrete exterior derivative on cochains] The discrete exterior derivative in DEC consists of the coboundary operators $\dd^k$ and $\dd_{\smp}^k$ defined in \eqref{defdd} and \eqref{defdd2}. \end{definition}

-\begin{definition}[Discrete Hodge Star on Cochains] The discrete Hodge star in DEC is the operator $\ccstar:\C^k \to \C_{\smp}^{*,n-k}$ such that
+\begin{definition}[Discrete hodge star on cochains] The discrete Hodge star in DEC is the operator $\ccstar:\C^k \to \C_{\smp}^{*,n-k}$ such that

 The inverse discrete Hodge star $\ccstar^{-1}:\C_{\smp}^{*,n-k}\to \C^k$ is such that

 \end{definition}